TenebrisNoctua/ClassPP/docs/tutorials/advanced/friendAccessSpecifier.md

 Friend access specifier allows anyone defined in that access specifier to access the private members of a class.

 !!! warning
-    Members of this access specifier will not be replicated to objects, rather, these members are stored in the class itself, and they can only be used to access the members in other access specifiers through objects.
+    Members of this access specifier will not be replicated to objects, rather, these members are stored in the class itself.
+And they can only be used to allow functions or classes to have access to Private or Protected members of a class.

 ```lua
 local function getLicensePlate(object: any)